libeo-tech/take-home-test-inato/README.md

 ## Test

-To make sure that you will not break anything in the existing code, we added a log of the simulation in the _output.txt_ file.
+To make sure that you will not break anything in the existing code, we added a log of the simulation in the _original-output.txt_ file.
 Make sure that your code is able to generate the same file.
 You can generate a new file by running one of the following commands:

 ```sh
 yarn start